 Before you go, make sure to bring your child’s birth certificate or redbook.
 If your child is less than 16 years old, it is necessary to bring a photo ID (such as a passport or driver’s licence).
 Don’t forget to bring your child’s birth certificate, red book, or red book.
 Both parents must sign consent forms during circumcision.
 Single parents and other family situations may be exempt from the consent form requirement.
 Contact the Circumcision doctor’s office for more information.

-Avoid alcohol and caffeine to prepare for circumcision.
+Avoid alcohol and caffeine to prepare for Melbourne Circumcision.
 For the procedure, you should remain calm both mentally and physically.
 You should bring headphones and relax music to listen to during the procedure.
 A full breakfast should be taken before the operation.
 Limiting the amount of coffee you drink can cause stress for some.
 Parents who need to have coffee before the procedure should drink it at least one hour before.
 Avoid caffeine for children who require caffeine after eating.

 During the procedure, the doctor will explain the procedure and any risks.
 The doctor will then explain the procedure and the risks.
 He will also give instructions for how to proceed.
 The doctor will then perform circumcision.
 The procedure can take up two hours.
 The parent should be present during the procedure.
 The patient will be awake for six hour.
 A doctor can also administer numbing medication.